shayantaherian/Reinforcement-learning-Mujoco/README.md

 git clone https://github.com/shayantaherian/Reinforcement-learning-Mujoco/.git`

 ## Testing
-To test the trained agent, simply run `Test.py` file to see agent behaviour.
-This code snippet is for DDPG algorithm, however, it can be extended for the other methods simply by loading the main file as well as loading the weights file.
+To test the trained agent, simply run `Test.py` file to see the agent behaviour.
+This code snippet is for DDPG algorithm, however, it can be extended for the other methods simply by loading the main file as well as the weights file.